-A Thai company or natural person may invest in an overseas business entity when the Thai party holds no less than 10% of the shares, or in order to invest or lend to affiliated business entities abroad, without limit, as necessary.
-Also, a Thai company is allowed to lend up to USD 50 million per year to unaffiliated business entities abroad.
+A Thai company or natural person may invest in an overseas business entity when the Thai party holds no less than 10% of the shares, or in order to invest or lend to affiliated business entities abroad, without limit, as necessary, provided that the overseas business entity carries out actual operations pursuant to its business objectives or as registered with the relevant overseas regulatory agency.
 However, a Thai company classified as foreign under the Foreign Business Law would have to apply for the relevant license in order to engage in a lending service business.